CALL FOR APPLICATIONS

 Want to see behind today’s most pressing issues of nationalism?

-Apply by January 30 for a scholarship and study in a US and European accredited MA program at university in Budapest and Vienna.
-Take a look at our award winning Budapest campus including the unique library, and our dormitory.
-Be part of our diverse student body taught by an international faculty
+Apply by February 1st for a scholarship and study in a US and European accredited MA program at university in Vienna.
+Be part of our diverse student body taught by an international faculty.

 Founded by Ernest Gellner, CEU’s Nationalism Studies Program is one of the few programs in the world dedicated to the study of nationalism, migration, populist politics, ethnic conflict, prejudice, self-determination, populism, minority protection, and language and citizenship rights.